PiCAM - the different Raspberry Pi webcam

 More answers to questions can be found in the FAQ.

 Our PiCAM is an autonomous high definition video system with an embedded web server.
 It uses the Omnivision 5647 sensor which offers a detailed resolution up to 5MP (megapixel).
 The PiCAM provides multi-day recordings, depending on the memory capacity of the SD card used for on-system storage.
 When using the new Pi-Camera-Board V2 with the Sony IMX219 sensor even resolutions up to 8MP are possible.
 This allows even more brilliant shots with a larger zoom factor.
 The surveillance area of a PiCAM is very large.
 Due to the pan and tilt functions almost a 360° view is possible.
 Details in the visible field can be enlarged using the zoom function.
 A PiCAM can be used directly as a webcam on the internet.
 Here you see a

 The system price including all required components costs for a weatherproof version of the PiCAM camera far less than 200,- EUR.
 That figure already includes the cost for the license of the management software "PiCAM-It!".
 The version of the PiCAM shown on this page consists of the following components:

 An even less expensive option is the PiCAM light, which uses a different housing from TEKO (TEK-CAM).
 The PiCAM light utilizes the same management software as the dome version, but does not have a servo controlled pan / tilt mechanism and is only suitable for indoor use.
-The system price of the PiCAM light is about 100,- EUR.
+Depending on the hardware, the system price of PiCAM light ranges from 50,- to slightly more than 100,- EUR.

 Here you see our prototypes and development systems: